2022 Illinois House of Representatives election: District 16

-The district has been represented by Democrat Denyse Wang Stoneback since January 13, 2021.
+The district had been represented by Democrat Denyse Wang Stoneback since January 13, 2021.
 Stoneback was first elected unopposed in 2020.
 Stoneback lost the Democratic nomination to Kevin Olickal, a former Cook County recovery specialist.
 Vince Romano, a financial advisor and Republican candidate in 2012, was the Republican nominee.

 District 17

-The district has been represented by Democrat Jennifer Gong-Gershowitz since January 9, 2019.
+The district had been represented by Democrat Jennifer Gong-Gershowitz since January 9, 2019.
 Gong-Gershowitz was re-elected with 67.6% of the vote in 2020.
 Bradley Martin was the Republican nominee.

 District 18

-The district has been represented by Democrat Robyn Gabel since her appointment in April 2010.
+The district had been represented by Democrat Robyn Gabel since her appointment in April 2010.
 Gabel was re-elected with 72.3% of the vote in 2020.
 Charles Hutchinson, president of the Wilmette-Kenilworth Chamber of Commerce, was the Republican nominee.

 District 19

 The district had been represented by Democrat Lindsey LaPointe since her appointment on July 24, 2019.
 LaPointe was elected with 58.4% of the vote in 2020.
 LaPointe defeated Tina Wallace, a real estate broker, for the Democratic nomination.
 Michael Harn was the Republican nominee.